Adam and Evelyne

 Adam and Evelyne, released in the U.S. as Adam and Evalyn, is a 1949 romance film starring Stewart Granger and Jean Simmons.
-According to Robert Osborne, host of Turner Classic Movies, this suited the stars, as they were romantically involved at the time, despite their age difference.
+Based on a storyline written by Granger and Noel Langley, it was both directed and produced by Harold French.
+According to Robert Osborne, host of Turner Classic Movies, the leads suited the stars, as they were romantically involved at the time, despite their age difference.
 They married the next year.

 Plot

-When jockey Chris Kirby (Fred Johnson) is fatally injured in a horse race, he gets his best friend, gambler Adam Black (Stewart Granger), to promise to take care of his teenage daughter, Evelyne (Jean Simmons), who has been raised apart from her father.
+When jockey Chris Kirby is fatally injured in a horse race, he gets his best friend, gambler Adam Black, to promise to take care of his teenage daughter, Evelyne, who has been raised apart from her father.
 Unbeknownst to Adam, Evelyne had been led to believe that Adam is her father in correspondence between parent and child.
-Adam is unable to tell her the truth; his butler and friend Bill Murray (Edwin Styles) tries and fails as well.
-Finally, Adam's sometime girlfriend Moira (Helen Cherry) breaks the news to the girl.
+Adam is unable to tell her the truth; his butler and friend Bill Murray tries and fails as well.
+Finally, Adam's sometime girlfriend Moira breaks the news to the girl.

 Adam sends Evelyne to an exclusive boarding school.
 When she has grown up, she reappears unexpectedly in his life.
 Because of the hatred she has for gambling, Adam does not reveal that he stages illegal gambling sessions; instead he tells her that he makes his money on the stock exchange.
-She begins casually dating Adam's no-good brother Roddy (Raymond Young).
+She begins casually dating Adam's no-good brother Roddy.

 When Adam tells Moira that he is getting out of the business, she accuses him of being in love with his "ward".
 Roddy has his own grudge against his brother – Adam refuses to finance a shady deal – and the two of them tip off the police about Adam's last operation.
 Roddy also brings Evelyne to see what Adam really does for a living.

 Shocked, she quarrels with Adam and leaves.
-A kindly gambler, Colonel Bradley (Wilfred Hyde-White), gives her some sage advice and persuades her to reconcile with Adam.
+A kindly gambler, Colonel Bradley, gives her some sage advice and persuades her to reconcile with Adam.